History of baseball in Australia

 |Australia · Canada · China · Cuba · Dominican Republic · Germany · Great Britain · Italy · Japan ·|

 Mexico · Netherlands · Puerto Rico · South Korea · Taiwan · United States · Venezuela

 |Amateur · College · International · Professional · Women's|

 The first baseball game in Australia was played in 1857.
 At the end of the 19th century, Americans also tried to set up baseball leagues and competitions in Australia, with some success.
-A national league was initiated in 1934
+On January 3, 1914, the Chicago White Sox and New York Giants played an exhibition game in front of 10,000 spectators at the Sydney Cricket Ground as part of their world tour.
+A national league was initiated in 1934.

 Australia in international baseball